zemingyu/meetup-queue/README.md

 - Waiting list also ranked by points, not by when you register
 - Use registration order for tie-breakers

-## Last minute auction system
+## Last minute auction system (replacing the waiting list)
 - Spots freed up in the last 3 hours are available for auctions
 - Auction the spots with your points
+- Auction starts when at least one spot opens up
+- Auction ends 1 hour before the meetup

 ## Smart contract design

-### Contract 1 - master contract
+### Contract 1 - meetup base, inherits access control

 #### Variables
 - Meetup owner – multip owners, allow transfers
 - Meetup acconts - Array of addresses, mapped to meetup names
 - Array of meetup events (contract addresses)

-####  Functions
-- Add account
-- Create a new meetup event – ownly owners can do this

-### Contract 2 - one contract for each meetup up event

-The pupose is to store the information relating to the event

-#### Variables
 **Meetup event (struct)**

 - Organiser